pgnikolov/flask-car-rental/README.md

 ## Features

-- **User Authentication**: Secure login and registration for users and admins.
+- **User Authentication**: Secure login and registration for users and admins, with email verification for new users.
+- **Car Management**:
-- **Car Management**: Add, edit, and delete cars from the inventory.
+  - Add, edit, and delete cars from the inventory.
+  - Filter cars by type, fuel, and seating capacity for better user experience.
+- **Rental Management**:
-- **Rental Management**: Create, view, and manage bookings for clients.
+  - Create, view, and manage bookings for clients.
+  - View car availability and rental history.
+- **Admin Dashboard**:
-- **Admin Dashboard**: Overview and control of all cars, clients, and rental operations.
+  - Overview and control of all cars, clients, and rental operations.
+  - Manage car details like brand, model, year, color, rental price, and status (available/rented).

 ## 🛠️ Built With

 - **Flask** - Backend framework for routing and handling requests.
-- **SQLAlchemy** - ORM for database interactions.
+- **SQLAlchemy**: An ORM (Object-Relational Mapping) library for Python, providing a full power and flexibility of SQL without the need for writing raw SQL queries.
 - **SQLite** - Lightweight, local database for storing data.
 - **HTML/CSS** - Frontend design and layout.
 - **Bootstrap** - Responsive UI components.